zerasul/mdbook_en/14sound/sound.md

 ### XGM

-Let's check the first example that you can find in the Github Repository that companies this book; the folder with this example is _ej15.musicandsound_.
+Let's check the first example that you can find in the Github Repository that accompanies this book; the folder with this example is _ej15.musicandsound_.
 We are going to show how to import music resources or sound effects using the _rescomp_ tool, which is in charge of reading the files and converting them to binary.
 We have to differentiate that the files with music are in VGM format, while the files with sound effects are in WAV format.

 We will start by showing how to import a VGM file for use with the XGM driver.